 Music festivals have their fair share of ups and downs.
 Lines, heat, crowds, underage drunk kids shoving their way and screaming to each other while you try to watch a band you love and that they have never heard of…There really is hardly a way to have everything turn out perfect where humans are involved, BUT festivals are also such exceptional ways of discovering new music or getting the opportunity to see a handful of your favorites all in one tight packed day.
-Needless to say, FYF does a pretty damn awesome job with it’s line up.
-It has it’s crowd pleasers like Health, Haim, Darkside and Strokes mixed in with it’s iconic music head influencers like Slowdive, Slint, Built to Spill, and Motor City Devils to name a few.
-FYF has come a long way from when I remember watching Dinosaur Jr. play in a dusty field in no man’s land Down Town LA ( which venue I personally loved ) into a real deal stadium, large scale event.
-With that said, they still have the heart and soul of promotion of local venders and bands that are known for the truest of music lovers, keeping it’s initial soul alive.
+Needless to say, FYF does a pretty damn awesome job with its line up.
+It has its crowd pleasers like Health, Haim, Darkside and The Strokes mixed in with its iconic music head influencers like Slowdive, Slint, Built to Spill, and Motor City Devils, to name a few.
+FYF has come a long way from when I remember watching Dinosaur Jr. play in a dusty field in no man’s land Downtown LA (a venue I personally loved) into a real deal stadium, large scale event.
+With that said, they still have the heart and soul of promotion of local venders and bands that are known for the truest of music lovers, keeping its initial soul alive.
 Fuck yeah.
-It’s interesting to watch festivals evolve over time, ( what ever happened to the nihilism of Burning Man, now turned drug fashion show, or what’s that one called…oh yeah Coachella..haha, yeah whatever ) and it will be interesting to see how FYF continues to grow.
-I am going to go ahead and throw out some old fashioned hope and say that they will remain true to the line ups thus far and beyond.
+It’s interesting to watch festivals evolve over time, (what ever happened to the nihilism of Burning Man, now turned drug fashion show, or what’s that one called…oh yeah Coachella..haha, yeah whatever) and it will be interesting to see how FYF continues to grow.
+I am going to go ahead and throw out some old-fashioned hope and say that they will remain true to the lineups thus far and beyond.
 The people behind it have great taste, and I believe they will continue to keep it fresh… in addition to making others happy.

-Here is to another great year of FYF and I know many more to come.
-Below are some bands we loved and got some radical photos of all shot by Ethan Delorenzo ( AKA Lord of the Ring Pop // AKA UGLYHIPPIE // AKA The Burglar ) :
+Here’s to another great year of FYF and many more to come.
+Below are some bands we loved and got some radical photos of all shot by Ethan Delorenzo (AKA Lord of the Ring Pop // AKA UGLYHIPPIE // AKA The Burglar) :